3 AI Trends from the Big Data & AI Toronto Conference

 At the conference main stage, Ricardo Baltazar, Associate Vice President, Innovation Lab at Canadian Tire Corporation presented the retail giant’s journey and success in scaling AI using DataRobot.
 Canadian Tire is one of Canada’s most recognized retail chains offering over 1700 retail locations, financial services, and e-commerce capabilities.

-Leveraging DataRobot AI Cloud, Canadian Tire standardized business critical workflows like AI deployment and active monitoring of production AI.
+Leveraging DataRobot AI Platform, Canadian Tire standardized business critical workflows like AI deployment and active monitoring of production AI.
 Ricardo emphasized the importance of interoperability of technology stack to scale value across the enterprise.

 DataRobot at Canadian Tire has lowered AI barriers with the flexibility to deploy models quickly in any environment, and by integrating with other business tools for standardized and seamless workflows.
 These alignments enabled Canadian Tire to realize deeper business value and build AI trust across the whole organization.